ziqing-ang/investpy-base/README.md

 # investpy-base
 A dashboard has been built to display Malaysian stock movements, with data pulled from s3 bucket accessible to permitted individuals.
-Partial data for local testing has been provided but only include full set of data for sectors 'Pharmaceuticals' and 'Electricity' up to 8th Feb 2020.
+Partial data for local testing has been provided but only include full set of data for sectors 'Pharmaceuticals' and 'Electricity' up to 8th May 2020.

 ## Requirements
-`python 3.8`
+`python 3.8`,
-`pandas 1.0.3`
+`pandas 1.0.3`,
-`pyarrow 0.17.0`
+`pyarrow 0.17.0`,
 `dash 1.4.1`

 ##  To view dashboard
 1. Download data in the `inv_data` folder, download `app.py` for the dashboard build.
 2. If user has access to s3 bucket, can run `app.py` as is, else comment lines in `app.py` that connects to s3 bucket and uncomment lines for local testing.
 Make sure path points to data files correctly.
 3. Run `app.py` with `$ python app.py`.
-If permission error arises, try `$ sudo python app.py`
+If permission error arises, try `$ sudo python app.py`.

 ## Known issues
 1. I've attempted to remove weekends using `rangebreak` but it's not working.
 Possible issue: https://github.com/plotly/dash/issues/1196
 2. `rangeslider` is used to provide options to view at different timeframes but range of y-axis may be unfavourable.
 3. Should confirm latest data by matching dates instead of using e.g `iloc[-1]['Volume']`.
-4. Margins of top bar can be improved
+4. Margins of top bar can be improved.
 5. Detect increase or decrease from previous value, use red/green to indicate change direction.